De-duplicate Music Files in MacBook Air/Pro

 - Method 1: Use iTunes to Locate and Delete Duplicate Songs

-- Method 2: Free Way to One-click Clean Music Files on MacBook Air/Pro
+- Method 2: One-click Clean Music Files on MacBook Air/Pro

 iTunes is actually a great helper on Mac.
 In this case, you can resort to iTunes as to find out and remove duplicate data. iTunes has a built-in feature which is for deleting duplicate songs and videos in your iTunes library.
 However, it's only available for contents in iTunes.